thogiti/thogiti.github.io/_posts/2025-10-02-MonadBFT-Mechanism-Design-Deep-Dive-Part1.md

 ## 6) Next up

 **Part 2 — Ordering & MEV.** We’ll specify the **batch auction + order-commit** mechanism, give a truthfulness sketch, calibrate the audit penalty, and include a small agent-based sim spec you can run locally.
-The goal isn’t to “solve MEV” but to make a measurable dent in its worst pathologies without breaking validator economics—or MonadBFT’s beautiful message pattern.
+The goal isn’t to “solve MEV” but to make a measurable dent in its worst pathologies without breaking validator economics, or MonadBFT’s beautiful message pattern.

 ---

 ## References

 [^1]: [MonadBFT GitHub Repo](https://github.com/category-labs/monad-bft)

 [^2]: [MonadBFT: Fast, Responsive, Fork-Resistant Streamlined Consensus](https://arxiv.org/abs/2502.20692)